-After brief stints assisting at Highland Hills, Eaton and Vila DePaz in Phoenix, he landed at Indian Tree in 1980 and under the tutelage of legendary golf guru Vic Kline, Abrams unswervingly kept his focus on juniors, but quietly moved up the ladder.
-He became head professional in 1991 and in 2004 to the present he added Operation Manager to his bountiful resume.
+After brief stints assisting at Highland Hills, Eaton and Vila DePaz in Phoenix, he landed at Arvada’s Indian Tree in 1980 and under the tutelage of legendary golf guru Vic Kline, Abrams unswervingly kept his focus on juniors, but quietly moved up the ladder.
+He became head professional in 1991 and has served as operations manager since 2004.

 None of the duties, titles, salutes and tributes, however, made him veer from his pursuit for loving and living the game.